isfttr/LucasAguiar.xyz/archetypes/default.md

 # Conclusion

+---
-You can reach out to contact me about this or other topics at my email lucas.fernandes.df@gmail.com.
+You can reach out to contact me about this and other topics at my email lucas.fernandes.df@gmail.com or by filling the form below.

+{{< form-contact >}}